akkhayar/Literaturamo/README.md

 # Literaturamo

-An app for reading text file types (pdf, epub, txt, etc...) with a built-in extension system.
+Amy app for reading text file types (pdf, epub, txt, etc...) with a built-in extension system.
 Users can extend many capabilities and add new ways to interact with the text file content, i.e., integrating a dictionary, a built-in translator, indexing, and so on...

 This application targets mobile phones and tablets.